 How do I apply for benefits on my ex-spouse’s record?

-To apply for benefits on your ex-spouse’s record, you will need to know his Social Security number.
-If you don’t know it, you can provide his date and place of birth and his parents’ names.
+To apply for benefits on your ex-spouse’s record, you will need to know their Social Security number.
+If you don’t know it, you can provide their date and place of birth and parents’ names.

-Can he collect benefits based on my work record?
+Can my ex-spouse collect benefits based on my work record?

 Yes.
-All of this information applies to ex-husbands who collect on their ex-wives’ records as well.
+All of this information applies to both ex-spouses from the marriage.

 Can I collect benefits for our children if my ex-spouse dies?